TaraHoleInIt/mini-vmac-3ds-plus4M/README.md

 # TODO:
 Fix logging bug that locks the emulator
 Code cleanup
 Remove unused (all) SDL Audio code
+Scroll screen centered on mouse in scaled modes

 # TODO (At some point):
 Sound